wallawil/CS207/README.md

-Hello, reader!
+## Hello, reader! ##

 This Readme file will attempt to walk you through my Human-Tracking Creepy Robot project.

+Below, you will find two different guides.

-Click here for the quick-start guide.
-This guide is appropriate for advanced users who have done some preliminary work.
+The quick-start guide is appropriate for advanced users who have built the robot and just want to get it running.

-Click here for an in-depth guide on building this project from nothing.
+The in-depth guide is a complete walkthrough for beginners who are starting out from scratch.